Red Cherry: Plot

 The film begins in the early summer of 1941, at the Ivanov International School in Moscow.
 Luo Xiaoman and Chuchu were two new students who had come to Russia after the brutal White Terror in China killed their parents (as Chuchu described in front of her class how her father, a communist revolutionary, being executed by waist chop in front of her by the Kuomintang).
 Chuchu and Luo quickly learned to fit in with the other international students and they also learned to speak Russian fluently.

 When summer came, several students, including Chuchu, left for the summer camp in Belarus accompanied by their teacher, Miss Vera.
 Xiaoman remained behind in Moscow.
-During this time the Nazi Germany invaded the Soviet Union, and leaving Moscow half evacuated after the invasion, and Xiaoman was soon left to survive on his own in a land that he knew little of.
+During this time Nazi Germany invaded the Soviet Union and Moscow was half evacuated after the invasion.
+Xiaoman was soon left to survive on his own in a land that he knew little of.
 For a time he was a homeless child begging and stealing on the streets, forced to sell blood so he could get money for food (only to be robbed by others later).
 He eventually found a job delivering condolence letters to families of fallen soldiers.
 At one apartment, he found an orphaned girl (whose mother died silently due to starvation and illness) and took her in as though she was his own daughter.

 Things were very different for the students at the summer camp.
 Captured by the German invaders, Chuchu and her classmates were kept as slaves, and were alone and in great danger.
 Miss Vera was soon ruthlessly murdered in front of the students for defying the Germans by teaching her class.
-One of the students, Karl, who was half-German himself and liked Chuchu deeply, managed to using his Aryan identity to trick a German soldier's trust and stole an MP 40 submachine gun, allowing the other students escape, but he was soon injured, cornered and machinegunned to death in a forest pit.
+One of the students, Karl, who was half-German himself and liked Chuchu deeply, used his Aryan identity to trick a German soldier's trust and stole an MP 40 submachine gun, allowing the other students escape, but he was soon injured, cornered and machinegunned to death in a forest pit.
 The others were also quickly recaptured and sentenced to death by hanging.
-An old man and one girl was executed with a brutal shot to the head, but Chuchu and several other students were spared when a high-ranking German officer, General Von Dietrich, arrived and sent them to work as servants at Nazi headquarters in the Yakovlev Monastery.
+An old man and one girl were executed with a brutal shot to the head, but Chuchu and several other students were spared when a high-ranking German officer, General Von Dietrich, arrived and sent them to work as servants at Nazi headquarters in the Yakovlev Monastery.